flaviomicheletti/python-software-architecture/ddd-blog/step2.md

-#
+# Step 2

 In a typical blog domain using Domain-Driven Design (DDD), you can organize your codebase into different folders or modules based on the DDD building blocks.
 Here's a suggested folder structure for a blog domain:

 ```
 blog/